Welcome to RANGE's one-stop shop for what you need to get involved in Washington's 2025 legislative session.

 We have our own rundown of 20+ bills in process, plus refreshers on how the process works and how you can get your voice heard by your representatives, AND even more deeper reporting on legislation in the works from us and other outlets.

-Workers’ rights, protections for undocumented immigrants and queer kids, reproductive justice, voting access for incarcerated people, and a whole lot more this Washington legislative session.
+Bills on workers’ rights, protections for undocumented immigrants and queer kids, reproductive justice & more in the Washington legislature.

 The latest